NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 dataClay is an object store designed to make use of the features of SCM.
 It can be accessed directly by applications written in an object-oriented programming language.
-Currently Java and Python are the two languages suppored by DataClay.
+Currently Java and Python are the two languages supported by DataClay.
 A full description of the data store can be found in the `DataClay Documentation <https://www.bsc.es/research-and- development/software-and-apps/software-list/dataclay/documentation>`_.